SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

 ### Firmware Flashing

 To compile and flash the glove firmware, you'll need the [Arduino IDE](https://www.arduino.cc/en/software):
-- Download and install Arduino IDE.
-- Install board support for nRF52840 (e.g. Adafruit nRF52 via Boards Manager).
 - Clone the firmware from the [Guizmo12GloveMocap GitHub repository](https://github.com/Guizmo12/Guizmo12glovesmocap).
-- Open the desired firmware sketch in Arduino IDE.
-- Select the correct board and port, then upload the firmware to your microcontroller.

 ### Firmware variants
 | Firmware Name   | Usage Description                                                            |